 If the soil round your newly planted seedlings slopes so that water runs off, a small dam of soil around the plant will help.
 In our very sandy soil I sometimes place bricks around the seedlings, they both dam up the water and their increased pressure on the sand increases its osmotic pressure, I believe, holding water for longer, and also protecting the soil, like a mulch does, from the blistering sun.

 I water only the next day, as the soil has already been watered, and I believe its kinder to the tender root hairs that are in shock to not stress them further with rushing water or subsiding sand.
 It seems to work.
 After that I water first every day, then after a week every second and then every third day.
 The plants put down deeper roots if you starve them of water a little.
 If you do not, the fine roots will remain close to the surface, which could dry out suddenly in hot weather, and at the very least making them vulnerable and more dependent on your attention.

-In very wet climates, gardeners, I've heard, do not favour mulch as it harbours mould.
+In very wet climates, gardeners, I've heard, do not favor mulch as it harbors mold.
 The naked earth policy may thus be quite efficient there but in this region it is an unnecessary and counter productive way of gardening, and it is wasteful of water.
 Mulching is a survival issue.
 A mulched bed needs much less watering.
 I also find mulching extremely attractive and textural, giving the beds beauty and visual interest until the plants take over.
-Mulch is also rumoured to harbour pests.
+Mulch is also rumored to harbor pests.
 I actually found these minimal once the home vegetable garden was established.